 At least one federally permitted biologist must be present at any survey locale to correctly identify bats, supervise technicians, and/or to affix transmitters .
 A survey locale should not exceed a maximum of eight net sets within reasonable walking distance.

 Tracking Target Species

-Any Indiana bat (Myotis sodalis) or northern long-eared bat (Myotis septentrionalis), i.e., males, females, and juveniles, captured should be fitted with a radio transmitter, if it meets the minimum weight requirements in the 2014 Range-wide Indiana Bat Summer Survey Guidelines.
+Any Indiana bat (Myotis sodalis) or northern long-eared bat (Myotis septentrionalis), i.e., males, females, and juveniles, captured should be fitted with a radio transmitter, if it meets the minimum weight requirements in the most current Range-wide Indiana Bat Summer Survey Guidance.
 Please notify via phone or email the USFWS Georgia Field Office and Katrina Morris at GA DNR once transmitters are affixed and telemetry studies begin for Myotis sodalis.

 Bats should be tracked for at least 7 days or 40 receiver hours, whichever comes first.
 Early cessation of telemetry requires a phone call to USFWS Georgia Field Office and Katrina Morris at GA DNR as a courtesy, so that we may choose to continue telemetry.